mortezakowkabi/jcb-persian-documentation/030-How-to-filter-a-list-field-based-on-association-with-another-field.md

 If no regions exist for a country:

-* Display “Create a Region”
+* Display "Create a Region"
 * Optionally, open the modal to create one

 ```javascript